Common Skin Concern: Stretch Marks

-Stretch marks, or striae, occur after a period of intense growth where the skin is stretched rapidly – such as pregnancy or adolescence.
+Stretch marks, or striae, are a type of scar that develops when our skin stretches or shrinks rapidly.
 Initially appearing as purple or reddish marks, stretch marks atrophy and lose pigmentation over time, giving them their silvery appearance.

 What causes stretch marks?